History of a Road – above “The Monastery” “Turret House” “Omer House”

 © agj16 revised 2018.
 All rights reserved

-Please note the Booklets are in black and white.
-Just £3.00 for the two.
+If you are interested re the people that were instrumental towards the business and foundations of the town of Reading, I do have booklets which are in black and white.
+Just £3.00 for the two (Part 1 and 2) to cover printing and postage costs.
 You do not need a Paypal Account.
 Safe and Secure.